bibleexchange/courses/_translations/synoptic-gospels/004_luke/0404_disciples_commissioned.md

 We must go where He says to go, where He will be.

-Lazima tuende pale ambako anasema kwenda, ambako atakuwa.
+Lazima tuende pale ambako anasema tuenda, naye atakuwepo.